peterbono/thailand-france-time/README.md

-# Thailand vs France Time
+# Thailand, France & Canada Time

-This project displays the current time in Thailand (Bangkok) and France (Paris) on a single web page.
+This project displays the current time in Thailand (Bangkok), France (Paris) and Canada (Toronto) on a single web page.

 ## Features

-* **Real‑time clocks**: Times are updated every second using JavaScript’s `Intl.DateTimeFormat` API, so they always reflect the correct time in both locations, accounting for daylight saving time in France.
+* **Real‑time clocks**: Times are updated every second using JavaScript’s `Intl.DateTimeFormat` API, so they always reflect the correct time in all locations, accounting for daylight saving time in each region (e.g. France and Canada).
 * **Modern design**: The page uses a clean layout inspired by Airbnb’s visual style, with soft colours and a coral accent.
 It leverages the [Nunito](https://fonts.google.com/specimen/Nunito) typeface for a friendly, approachable feel.
 * **Responsive**: The layout adapts gracefully to different screen sizes thanks to the use of flexbox.